 90th Percentile - Out of every 10 homes sampled, 9 were at or below this level.
+This number is compared to the action level to determine led and copper compliance.

 ppm = parts per million, or milligrams per liter (mg/l)

 ppb = parts per billion, or micrograms per liter (ug/l)